🌺

 "Is there honey or bee pollen in this?"

-At açaí bowl bars, juice bars, and health cafés
+At acai bowl bars, juice bars, and health cafes

-Local honey is a common default sweetener at wellness venues; ask specifically rather than assuming it's excluded
+Local honey is a common default sweetener at wellness venues.
+Ask specifically rather than assuming it's excluded

-Honey / wellness drift
+Honey drift

 "Is the soup or noodle broth made with vegetable stock?"

-Broth / stock trap
+Broth trap

 "If this matters to you: is this cooked on a shared grill or flat-top with meat?"